ChehanMendiyaa/Techpath/README.md

 * Bio Systems Technology
 * Agricultural Science

+## Getting Started

-Open `index.html` in a browser or upload this folder to GitHub Pages, Netlify, Cloudflare Pages, or any static host.
+Open `index.html` in a web browser, or upload the project folder to GitHub Pages, Netlify, Cloudflare Pages, or any other static hosting platform.

 Subject-specific pages use `subject.html`.
-Example:
+For example:

 `subject.html?subject=Bio%20Systems%20Technology`

-## Add your Google Drive files
+## Adding Google Drive Resources

 1. Open `resources.js`.
 2. Copy an existing resource object.
-3. Change its title, type, subject, year, medium, and `driveUrl`.
+3. Update the title, type, subject, year, medium, and `driveUrl` fields.
-4. In Google Drive, set the file to **Anyone with the link can view** and paste its share link into `driveUrl`.
+4. In Google Drive, set the file permission to **Anyone with the link can view**, then paste the share link into `driveUrl`.

-Supported `type` values are `Past Paper`, `Textbook`, `Teachers' Guide`, and `Model Paper`.

-Supported `subject` values are `Engineering Technology`, `Science for Technology`, `Information & Communication Technology`, `Bio Systems Technology`, and `Agricultural Science`.
+### Supported Resource Types

+* Past Paper
+* Textbook
+* Teachers' Guide
+* Model Paper

+### Supported Subjects

+* Engineering Technology
+* Science for Technology
+* Information & Communication Technology
+* Bio Systems Technology
+* Agricultural Science

 No backend or database is required.
-All searching and filtering happen in the browser.
+All searching and filtering are performed directly in the browser.